gcb906/Master-s-Thesis-in-Finance-2025/README.md

 The repository includes two primary files:

-- **Chapter 8 - Estimating risk aversion**: This notebook estimates the risk aversion parameter using empirical market data from Yahoo Finance.
+- **Chapter 8 - Estimating risk aversion**: This notebook estimates the CRRA risk aversion parameter using SPY return data from Yahoo Finance, based on a Markov-switching framework and a Taylor-expanded expected utility function.

 - **Chapter 9 - Numerical results**: This notebook simulates results for six portfolio optimization models.